Can You Play Music on Your Website Legally?

 2. Learn who holds the rights to the music you want to use.

-3. Contact the holder of the copyrights or join a PRO organization that collaborates with the copyright holders.
+3. Contact the holder of the copyrights or obtain a license from a PRO that represents the copyright holders.

 4. Negotiate a fee and the terms of using the music.